 While most would associate Japanese cuisine with the likes of salmon sushi rolls and tuna sashimi, vegans and vegetarians will have plenty of options at any one of Yamamori’s city centre locations.
 Try hot dishes like roast vegetable curry, tofu steak and vegetable ramen at Yamamori Noodles on South Great George’s Street, vegetable gyoza and agedashi tofu at Yamamori Izakaya across the road, or sushi nigiri and norimaki skillfully prepared with vegetables at Yamaori Sushi on Ormond Quay.
 At all three venues there’s a generous daily veggie bento box that will satisfy any Japanese food lover’s appetite.

-Umi Falafel’s formula of serving great value, fresh falafel, Middle Eastern mezze and salad dishes, in a modern, informal cafe setting has proved so popular that they claim that they roll enough falafel each week that if laid side by side they would stretch from their Dame Street cafe all the way to new suburban store in Rathmines.
-Owners say their secret is making the falafel to order and sticking to a family recipes for salads, sauces and pickles.
+Umi Falafel’s formula of serving great value, fresh falafel, Middle Eastern mezze and salad dishes, in a modern, informal cafe setting has proved so popular that they claim that they roll enough falafel each week that if laid side by side they would stretch from their Dame Street cafe all the way to their suburban store in Rathmines.
+Owners say their secret is making the falafel to order and sticking to family recipes for salads, sauces and pickles.
 The relaxing environment makes it a perfect place to catch up with friends over a shared mezze, lingering a little longer with some loose leaf mint teas to complete the authentic Middle Eastern experience.

 Formerly located in Temple Bar, the mandate of this Grattan Street gem is to cater for two of the main modern food tribes; paleoism and veganism.
 Located nearby the Grand Canal Dock, just a short stroll from the city centre, healthy eaters won’t leave hungry with their menu of heaving salads, generous grain bowls, plentiful bowls of pasta and heartwarming hotpots inspired by the flavours of Mexico, the Middle East, Japan and India, most of which come with the option of vegan falafel.
-Staple foods can also be found mid week at local city markets at Grand Canal Dock, the park at Merrion Square and by the river at Percy Place.